adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## Because reuse breaks semantics.

-If you stive to reuse the bits inbetween the curly braces to create "atomic" class names, then you encounter all the problems stated in the chapter about [Semantics](/chapters/semantics/).
+If you strive to reuse the bits inbetween the curly braces to create "atomic" class names, then you encounter all the problems stated in the chapter about [Semantics](/chapters/semantics/).
 Go read that chapter now, if you haven't already.

 ## Because reuse causes bloat.